discolabs/cartjs/docs/index/sections/further-questions.md

 If you're using the DOM binding functionality, there are some potential issues with older browser that don't support the ES5 Javascript standard (in practice, this means Internet Explorer 8 and below).
-If you need to support these older browsers, you're able to serve them a "compatibile" version of Cart.js which provides full functionality.
-See [Browser Support][] in the Guide for details.
+See [Browser Support][] in the Guide for more detail.

 ### I have a bug report / feature request.
 Please add it to the [issues tracker][] on GitHub.